 There are several great options for where to stay when visiting the Outer Banks.
 Kitty Hawk, Kill Devil Hills and Nags Head make up the lively heart of the area.
 The further north or south you go from there, the more seclusion you find; go for Corolla, Hatteras Island or Ocracoke Island if you really want to get away from it all.

-The best place to stay in the Outer Banks for liveliness is the central area, encompassing Kitty Hawk, Kill Devil Hills and Nags Head.
-However, look either north or south — towards Corolla, Duck, Hatteras Island or Ocracoke Island — if you prefer quieter options for where to stay in the Outer Banks.
+The central area, encompassing Kitty Hawk, Kill Devil Hills and Nags Head, is best for liveliness.
+However, look either north or south — towards Corolla, Duck, Hatteras Island or Ocracoke Island — if you prefer something quieter.

 Both Corolla and Duck are popular places to stay in the Outer Banks.
 Corolla is located further north and with that comes increased seclusion.
 Duck is, in contrast, situated closer to the area’s busy heart, offering better access to central and southern attractions.

 Picture yourself listening to crashing Outer Banks waves, from your very own balcony.
 To experience just that, check in at Cape Hatteras Motel, offering dramatic ocean views that leave you in awe.
-As appreciated oceanfront hotels with balcony in the Outer Banks, Nags Head’s Surf Side Hotel and Corolla’s Hampton Inn put you in a tough yet thankful spot to be in.
+As appreciated oceanfront hotels, Nags Head’s Surf Side Hotel and Corolla’s Hampton Inn put you in a tough yet thankful spot to be in.

 With spacious rooms and top access to Outer Banks ponies, Ocracoke Island’s Pony Island Inn is one of the best places to stay in the Outer Banks with family.
 A strong contender, the delightful Marriott in Kill Devil Hills provides large family rooms and splashing swimming pools.